haasr/pops-bot-motioneye/README.rst

       - Sends 5-day forecast of weather at Pops’ coop.

-    - “What’s the weather in [city]” / “What’s the weather in [city, territory]”
+    - “What’s the weather in [city]” / “What’s the weather in [city, state or state ID]”

       - Attempts to get weather data for the city specified and replies with weather or notifies that the location was not found.

-      - "What’s the weather in [city, territory]” is a better format.
+      - "What’s the weather in [city, state or state ID]” is a better format.
         (If Morristown, New Jersey were first in the list and you asked for weather in Morristown expecting Morristown, TN, you would get the weather for Morristown, NJ instead.
-You may also use an iso2 code for the territory (i.e. "What's the weather in London, GB").

-    - “What’s the forecast in [city]” / “What’s the forecast in [city, territory]”
+    - “What’s the forecast in [city]” / “What’s the forecast in [city, state or state ID]”

       - Attempts to get 5-day weather forecast data for the city specified and replies with forecast or notifies that the location was not found.
-        You may also use an iso2 code for the territory (i.e. "What's the weather in Chicago, US").

-      - Again, specifying [city, territory] will be more accurate.
+      - Again, specifying [city, state or state ID] will be more accurate.

 Talk to Popcorn.
 A few things to try:
 -------------------------------------